Syd Saylor: Early years

 Saylor was born Leo Sailor in 1895 in Chicago.
 He graduated from the Art Institute of Chicago and worked as an artist before venturing into acting.

 Career

+Saylor worked as a clown in circuses and as a gymnast in vaudeville.

 In the silent film days of the 1920s, he starred in a series of two-reel comedy shorts, Let George Do It, as the title character.
 He first appeared in feature-length films in 1926.

 Saylor went on to have a prolific career as a character actor, set apart from other character actors by his protruding Adam's apple and unique comedic speaking voice.
-He appeared in everything from comedies to westerns, usually as the hero's comical sidekick.
-He briefly appeared, sometimes unbilled, in numerous television episodes of Maverick (1957-1962), often with James Garner, always recognizable for his distinctive voice.
+He appeared in comedies to westerns, usually as the hero's comical sidekick.
+He briefly appeared, sometimes unbilled, in numerous television episodes of Maverick (1957-1962), often with James Garner, always recognizable for his voice.

 Saylor was also the second television "Bozo the Clown" on KTTV Ch.
 11 in Hollywood, California during the early 1950s.